 Non-executive directors and independent directors are paid a fixed fee after taking into account the effort, time spent and responsibilities of each such director.
-In FY2021, the Board engaged an external consultant to benchmark the fees against those of comparable listed companies.
+The directors' fees are benchmarked against those of comparable listed companies.
 The directors' fees are recommended for Shareholders' approval at annual general meetings.
 No member of the NRC participated in deliberations or decisions on recommendations for his/her director's fee.